thedebuggedlife/portainer-templates/linux-monitoring-agent-arm/README.md

 For more info, see the original article at: https://thedebugged.life/scalable-server-monitoring-with-prometheus/

+> This stack is compatible with ARM and ARM64 devices.
+If your server CPU is i386 or AMD64, use the original [Linux Server Monitoring - Agent Role](../linux-monitoring-agent/) stack.

 ## Pre-requisite: Set Up Application Data

 Before deploying this stack, we need create and configure permissions for the directories that Grafana and Prometheus will use to store their configuration files and databases: